CortexIntelligentAutomation/docs/content/en/docs/2023.5/Tutorials/development.md

 ---
 title: "Development"
 linkTitle: "Development"
-description: "This section includes tutorials about developing automation using the Cortex Innovation platform."
+description: "This section includes tutorials about developing automation using the CORTEX Innovation platform."
 weight: 30
 ---